 A non-rotable inventory item that can be added to build positions in a model or to an aircraft or piece of equipment.

 corrective action

-The steps that are taken to resolve a discrepancy and return an aircraft to service.
+The steps that are taken to resolve a discrepancy and return an aircraft to discrepancy record effectivity engineering assessment order

-discrepancy record

 A record that tracks inconsistencies that affect the overall status of an aircraft.